interpretml/DiCE/README.rst

     # Generate the DiCE model for explanation
     m = model.Model(model=ann_model)

-Check out the last two sections in `Getting Started <https://github.com/interpretml/DiCE/blob/master/docs/source/notebooks/DiCE_getting_started.ipynb>`_ notebook to use DiCE with Tensorflow and PyTorch.
+Check out the `Getting Started <https://github.com/interpretml/DiCE/blob/master/docs/source/notebooks/DiCE_getting_started.ipynb>`_ notebook to see code examples on using DiCE with sklearn and PyTorch models.

 **Explanations**